sadarjee/upwork-automation/README.md

 # Upwork Dashboard Platform

-This project provides a skeleton implementation for an automated Upwork dashboard.
-It includes a Node.js/Express backend and a React frontend.
-Services for job monitoring, AI bidding, conversion analytics, and profile optimization are stubbed out for future development.
+This project implements a production-ready Upwork dashboard.
+It contains a Node.js/Express backend with MongoDB storage and a React frontend.
+Background services monitor the Upwork job feed, generate AI proposals and record conversion metrics.

 ## Setup